DOWNLOAD - Latest is v0.30, October 17, 2002

 Words of caution - this application is in development.
 If your bank complains, charges you, or cancels your account for printing malformed checks, that's not my problem.
 I have every reason to believe that the output is fine, and I have sent a handful of checks through my bank without incident.
 However, I can't guarantee your results.
 You have been warned. :-)

-There is a mailing list available for FreeCheck (and GnuMICR).
+The mailing list is no longer available for FreeCheck (or GnuMICR).